automating-presentations/slide2mp4/README.md

 EOF
 ../slide2mp4.sh -azure test-slides.pdf test-slides.txt test-lexicon.pls test-output.mp4
 ```
-The following command specifies the Azure Region where to put your subscription key, voice name, subscription keyfile path to use Azure Speech.
+The following command specifies the Azure Region where to put your subscription key, voice name/pitch, subscription keyfile path to use Azure Speech.
 When using Azure Speech, you can specify public (non-private) URL where you can refer to "test.pls".
 ```
-slide2mp4 -azure -azure-region centralus -azure-vid en-US-JennyNeural -azure-tts-key test-azure-keyfile test.pdf test.txt http://publicdomain/test.pls output.mp4
+slide2mp4 -azure -azure-region centralus -azure-vid en-US-JennyNeural -azure-pitch -6 -azure-tts-key test-azure-keyfile test.pdf test.txt http://publicdomain/test.pls output.mp4
 ```

 You can create a lexicon file automatically.
 Once you've created a dictionary file, "test-dic.txt" in the following example, you can create a lexicon file, named "test-sample-lexicon.pls" with the following command.
 If you would like to use the existing dictionary files, please refer to [slide2mp4-dictionary](https://github.com/automating-presentations/slide2mp4-dictionary).